patricksandquist/ghost/README.md

 # Ghost
 [Ghost] is the classic word game, written for the console in Ruby.
+It supports multiple numbers of players or can be played alone.

 ## License
 Ghost is released under the [MIT License](http://www.opensource.org/licenses/MIT).